whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
 In their book _Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to live this way for over nine centuries.

-Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally decided to create a confederacy to ensure lasting peace.
-This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy nation for over 900 years.
+Long ago, several nations in eastern North America were suffering from a long period of violence, and eventually they decided to create a confederacy to ensure lasting peace.
+This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy nation for over 900 years.[xxx-encyclopedia haudenosaunee|p265]

 It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy nation for so long, but I believe these elements have many lessons to teach: